-Often neglected, but one of the most important growth processes in plants is secondary growth, the thickening of stem and root structures by radial expansion.
-We like to use the Arabidopsis hypocotyl as a model for this process, because its later phase secondary growth is reminiscent of trees and can be triggered at will via a transgenic system.
-Find out more about our work on secondary growth in the following publications:
+It is an often neglected, but one of the most important growth processes in plants: secondary growth, the thickening of stem and root structures by radial expansion.
+We used the Arabidopsis hypocotyl as a model for this process, because its later phase secondary growth is reminiscent of trees and can be triggered at will via a transgenic system.
+The process is massive in scale, even the small Arabidopsis hypocotyl grows from a few hundred to several thousand cell files in only a few weeks.
+Nevertheless, it is strictly patterned.
+Find out about our work on secondary growth in the following publications:

 Martial Sankar, Kaisa Nieminen, Laura Ragni, Ioannis Xenarios and Christian S. Hardtke (2014): Automated quantitative histology reveals vascular morphodynamics during Arabidopsis hypocotyl secondary growth. eLife, http://dx.doi.org/10.7554/eLife.01567.